 Public Policy in International Affairs (PPIA)

-SIS offers two-thirds to full tuition scholarships to newly admitted PPIA fellows.
+SIS offers a minimum scholarship of $10,000 to newly admitted PPIA fellows with the possibility for a larger award based on the merits of their application.
 Application fee waivers are also available.
 For more information on the undergraduate PPIA program, please visit: http://www.ppiaprogram.org

 Teach for China